-- · On expressways, which are the backbone of logistics, the shortage of parking space for large vehicles due to long hours of parking, especially late at night, is becoming a problem. - · According to the standard for improvement of working hours for truck drivers, a rest period is required every four hours of driving (penalties will be applied starting from 2024).
+• Lack of parking spaces for large vehicles has become a problem on expressways

+According to the standard for improvement of working hours for truck drivers, a rest period is required every four hours of driving (penalties will be applied starting from 2024).

-In addition to the expansion of the number of parking spaces at the rest facility, there will be an introduction of dual-use spaces that can be used by both standard and large vehicles, and a parking lot reservation system.
+In addition to the expansion of the number of parking spaces, there will be an introduction of dual-use spaces that can be used by both standard and large vehicles.